AlexSabourinDev/cranberry_blog/ATaleOfTooManyBlurs_Part2_SeparableKernels.md

 The primary cause of this performance regression is due to our substantial groupshared memory usage which has a severe impact on our occupancy.

 If you're willing to store your intermediate values in groupshared at reduced precision (half precision or even 8 bits) in order to reduce the size of your intermediate cache, then you can likely improve these results.

+## Conclusion

+As you can see, figuring out if your blur is separable can net you some excellent savings for very little work!

+You can then extend that idea using groupshared memory to reduce your overall memory pressure.
+However, as we saw, its not necessarily a clear win if your data and situation can't benefit from this optimization.

+In the next part of this series, we'll be touching on the most complex of our blurs.
+The sliding window blur and its hyper-complex form, the inline sliding window blur.

+See you next time!

 ## References